nabaraj77/MIT653_T2-25_Group-2/Literature_Review.md

 This study shows how ML and blockchain may make healthcare IoT environments safer.
 It shows that LightGBM is a strong contender for finding keyloggers and stresses how important it is for future research to focus on cybersecurity frameworks that can grow, respect privacy, and be integrated.

 ---
+A Survey of Ransomware Attacks for Healthcare Systems: Risks, Challenges, Solutions and Opportunity of Research Summary
+This paper examines how ransomware attacks have increasingly targeted healthcare systems, exploiting vulnerabilities in their digital infrastructure.
+It surveys the classifications of ransomware attacks, their lifecycle, and the specific threats they pose to healthcare operations and patient data.
+The study also reviews the effectiveness of emerging solutions including blockchain, machine learning (ML), and software-defined networking (SDN), while highlighting the urgent need for improved security frameworks.

+Key Findings and Methodologies
+Methodologies:
+• Blockchain is used for securely managing patient data, enhancing transparency, and executing smart contracts that help in data protection and transaction validation.

+•Machine Learning (ML) techniques, such as Random Forests, SVM, and KNN, are applied to detect ransomware through behavior analysis and anomaly detection.
+•	Software Defined Networking (SDN) provides flexible network management to detect and isolate ransomware-infected systems, notably tested against WannaCry.
+Other strategies include intrusion detection systems (IDS), socio-technical approaches, and one-way network communication (data diodes).

+Key Findings:
+•	Blockchain offers immutable, decentralized storage, which improves the integrity and traceability of medical records.
+•	ML models showed high accuracy (up to 98%) in ransomware detection using features like I/O logs and network activity.
+•	SDN-based frameworks were successful in blocking and mitigating live ransomware threats.
+•	Lack of high-quality ransomware datasets is a critical limitation in ML-based studies.
+•	Multi-layered security involving human, network, and software factors is necessary for comprehensive protection.

+Research Gaps and Unresolved Issues
+•	Lack of Quality Datasets: A severe shortage of publicly available, labeled ransomware datasets hampers the development of robust ML detection models.
+•	Zero-day Vulnerabilities: Intrusion Detection Systems may fail to detect novel or sophisticated attacks.
+•	Scalability and Cost: Implementing blockchain and SDN technologies across healthcare networks can be costly and complex, especially in resource-limited settings.
+•	Insufficient Backup Strategies: Many institutions rely on daily backups, which are inadequate against modern ransomware that also targets backup systems.
+•	Awareness and Training: Staff and users often lack training to recognize phishing or social engineering-based ransomware vectors.

+Contribution to Research
+This paper consolidates existing knowledge on ransomware threats within healthcare and systematically categorizes attack types, responses, and protective technologies.
+It contributes significantly to the field by recommending the integration of blockchain, ML, and SDN as a multi-pronged security approach.
+It also stresses the need for adaptive and scalable cybersecurity frameworks that ensure privacy, resilience, and interoperability in healthcare systems.
+Future research should aim to address the gaps in dataset availability, defense against zero-day attacks, and the economic feasibility of proposed solutions.

+---
 **Format for week 4**
 **Introduction**